NewRelicUniversity/nru-perf-eng-labs/index.md

 **Objective:** Practice using the New Relic Logs UI to search and analyze log data.

 ## Step 1
-From New Relic’s main menu, select _Logs_.
-Select the **NRU Demotron v4** account, and set the time picker to the past 60 minutes.
+Select the **NRU Demotron v4** account.
+From New Relic’s main menu, select _Logs_, then set the time picker to the past 6 hours.

 ## Step 2
 Filter the list to show only logs with a level of ERROR.
 How many logs are there?